Mayonnaisu/simple-comic-translator/README.md

 ## LIMITATIONS
 1. Currently, it can't properly recognize vertical texts, which is usually found in manga.
+2. Some sound effects (onomatopoeia) and watermark texts are also detected and recognized, making the result riddled with unnecessary white rectangles.

 ## EXTRA INFO
 ### How to Get Gemini API Key